Darryl Sutter: Anaheim Ducks

-On July 2, 2019, the Anaheim Ducks named Sutter as advisor to the coaching staff at the request of head coach Dallas Eakins.
+On July 2, 2019, the Anaheim Ducks named Sutter as an advisor to the coaching staff at the request of head coach Dallas Eakins.
 In the role Sutter reunited with former Blackhawks teammate and Ducks general manager Bob Murray.

 Calgary Flames (second tenure)

 On March 4, 2021, Sutter was re-hired mid-season as head coach of the Flames, after former coach Geoff Ward was fired the same day.
 Arriving at a time when the team was low in the standings, Sutter focused the remainder of the shortened 2020–21 season on laying the groundwork for new systems.
 The Flames did not qualify for the 2021 Stanley Cup playoffs, finishing four points back of the Montreal Canadiens for the final playoff berth in the North Division.

 The 2021–22 season would prove to be one of the most successful in the Flames organization's history, with Sutter widely cited as a central reason for the improvements.
 On April 23, 2022, Sutter set a new personal best win record for a single season with the Flames' 6–3 victory over the Vancouver Canucks giving the team its 49th win.
 The Flames finished with a 50–21–11 record, first in the Pacific Division and sixth overall in the NHL.
 In recognition of his achievements, Sutter won the Jack Adams Award for best coach in the league for the first time.
 He was presented the award by his brother Brian, who had previously won the award in 1991 while coaching the St. Louis Blues.
 The postseason ended in disappointment, with the Flames being eliminated in the second round by the Edmonton Oilers.

+On May 1, 2023, Sutter was fired by the Flames after a disappointing season that saw the team fail to make the playoffs by 2 points.